workroomprds/WorkroomPlayTime035_CustomAsserts/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/workroomprds/WorkroomPlayTime035_CustomAsserts)

-Once you can see this readme in codespaces, check you can interact with the terminal, and run `bash .devcontainer/setup.sh` to go get all the dependencies.
+Once you can see this readme.md as a prview in codespaces, your VSCode extensions are running.
+Then check you can interact with the terminal, check you're in the `/workspaces/WorkroomPlayTime035_CustomAsserts/` directory and run `bash .devcontainer/setup.sh` to go get all the dependencies.

 ## JavaScript Project (Mocha + Chai)